eclipse-threadx/getting-started/Microchip/ATSAME54-XPRO/readme.md

 ### Confirm device connection details

 You can use the **Termite** utility to monitor communication and confirm that your device is set up correctly.
+> Note: If you have issues getting your device to initialize or connect after flashing, see [Troubleshooting](../../docs/troubleshooting.md).

 1. Start **Termite**.
 1. Select **Settings**.